North Central Kentucky

 William McGee's Station (1780), on Cooper Run southwest of Cooper's Station.
 Also known as James McGuire's Station.

-John Kiser's Station (date ?), Kiserton ?
+John Kiser's Station (1) (date ?), on Stoner Creek at Kiserton.

 William Thomas' Station (1784), on Kennedy Creek north of Sidville.